Education: COVID-19 Pandemic Response

 What safety measures is Carinity putting in place to protect students who physically attend class from coronavirus?

 For the majority of our students, who choose to attend school, classes may be a little different than normal as we practice social distancing as far as possible and observe additional hygiene practices.
 While we welcome all our students and look forward to their attendance, it is important for any student who is unwell, even if the illness is only minor, to remain at home to prevent the spread of any illness.
-If students show any COVID symptoms they should be tested.
+If students show any COVID symptoms they should be tested and remain at home until a negative result is received.
+Should a positive result be received the school must be notified.

 Sports, excursions, and school events are available with eased COVID-19 restrictions although we will be carefully assessing all risks prior to considering participation in any activity.
 We also encourage parents and carers to phone the respective school prior to arriving at Reception.
 We will discuss again with students the importance of social distancing and review hand hygiene when school recommences in the new year.